Hillobar/Rope/README.md

 ### [Wiki](https://github.com/Hillobar/Rope/wiki)

 ### ${{\color{Goldenrod}{\textsf{Last Updated 2023-12-22 21:42 PST}}}}$ ###
+note: you need to download the latest GFPGAN model for Ruby.
+Link is in the wiki

 ### Features: ###
 * Lightning speed face swapping with all the features